Hervé Charpentier: Military career

 In June 1997, he assumed the command of the 6th Marine Infantry Battalion 6^{e} BIM (6^{e} Bataillon d'Infanterie de Marine) and was promoted to colonel in December.
 He was admitted as auditor (auditeur) at the CHEM (Centre des Hautes études Militaires) and the Institute of IHEDN (Institut des Hautes études de la Défense Nationale) in 2001.

-This formidable career made him an expert connaisseur of the African Continent.
+This career made him knowledgeable about the African Continent.
 Accordingly, in July 2002, he joined the Military Cabinet of the Minister of Defense (Cabinet Militaire du Ministre de la Défense) to manage the « Africa and Middle East » department cell.

 Nominated to Général de brigade on 1 July 2005, he assumed on the same date the commandment of the 9th Light Armoured Marine Brigade 9^{e} B.L.B.Ma and was engaged at this title, as operations assistant during Opération Licorne in the Ivory Coast.
 Two years later, he assumed command of the Infantry Application School then was nominated to Général de division in 2008.

 He was elevated to the rank designation of Général de corps d'armée on 1 July 2010 and assumed command of the Commandement des Forces Terrestres.

 He was nominated on 1 August 2012 as officer General of the Defense and Security Zone of Paris, Military governor of Paris and Commandant of the zone terre Île-de-France.

 Général Charpentier is the President of the Administrative Council of the Musée de l'Armée and member of the Administration Council of the Saint-Cyrienne.

 On 1 July 2015 he was elevated to the rank designation of Général d'armée.
 He replaced Général de corps d'armée Bruno Le Ray (Bruno Le Ray) on the following 31 July.